Arabidopsis-Information-Portal/chado-doc/a_application.md

 Tripal web-site is available for viewing [Araport Stock Genetic Datasets.](https://apps.araport.org/stockdw/)

-Please, forward user data access requests to ibelyaev@jcvi.org, if you don't know how login yet with email subject "Araport Stocks: User Access".
+Please, forward user data access requests to ibelyaev@jcvi.org, if you don't know how to login yet with email subject "Araport Stocks: User Access".